 The man's eyes widened, and Priscus grinned.

-"Harry?" the man whispered as Lucius left them alone… eeh, not exactly alone but Sirius needed to know a few things before Tom was dragged out from Priscus' mind.
+"Harry?" the man whispered as Lucius left them alone… well, not exactly alone but Sirius needed to know a few things before Tom was dragged out from Priscus' mind.

-"It's Priscus now," the teen said.
+"It's Priscus now," he said.
 "Sit down, Padfoot.
 I got a lot of things to tell you."

 "I'll kill Moody!"